 HBO Max recovers the mythical medical series ‘ER’

-Born from the creative mind of Michael Crichton, the series ER (ER) was broadcast for the first time on September 19, 1994 on the American network NBC.
+Born from the creative mind of Michael Crichton, the ER series (ER) was first broadcast on September 19, 1994 on the American network NBC.
 It was the first time the public was able to peek into the emergency room at Chicago County General Hospital.
 In Spain, TVE began broadcasting it in January 1996.
-Fifteen seasons and 331 episodes later, the series ended in April 2009, having achieved the favor of the public in all the countries where it was broadcast and a good bunch of awards.
-In addition to making known actors who, over time, have become great stars, such as George Clooney.
+15 seasons and 331 episodes later, the series was fired in April 2009 having achieved the favor of the public in all the countries where it was broadcast and a good bunch of awards.
+In addition to making known actors who, over time, have become great stars such as George Clooney.

-Now, HBO Max, in its commitment to recover television classics (last Sunday it recovered, complete, Alf), includes from today on its grill what many consider the quintessential medical series.
-It reaches the platform in full, with its fifteen seasons and in high definition.

 CRICHTON AND SPIELBERG